 4. Calibrate the Thermometer Periodically

 To maintain accuracy, calibrate your thermometer regularly, especially if you plan to use it over an extended period.
 For analog models, check the thermometer’s calibration using a known temperature standard, such as ice water (32°F or 0°C).
-For digital models, follow the manufacturer’s instructions for calibration.
+For digital models, follow the manufacturer’s calibration instructions.

 5. Consider the Time of Day

 Room temperatures can fluctuate throughout the day due to environmental factors, including sunlight and outside temperatures.
-Take note of these variations when monitoring room temperature, especially if you’re trying to maintain a constant temperature for specific purposes.
+Note these variations when monitoring room temperature, especially if you’re trying to maintain a constant temperature for specific purposes.

 Understanding the Importance of a Thermometer